Work Extension Programme

-In order to raise the awareness of food waste problems and to advocate surplus food donations, two 3-year food sharing projects had been launched in Wong Tai Sin since October 2012 and Tuen Mun since April 2013 with the sponsorship of Food Sharing Fund respectively.
-Riding on the success of the food sharing projects, a 24-month food sharing project funded by Environment and Conservation Fund was launched from 1 June 2015 in Kwai Chung and Tsuen Wan District.
-Around 100 people were given 1kg of food per person per day in each project.
+In order to raise the awareness of food waste problems and to advocate surplus food donations, two food sharing projects had been launched in Wong Tai Sin from October 2012 and Tuen Mun from April 2013 with the sponsorship of Food Sharing Fund respectively.
+Until April 2021, Wong Tai Sin food sharing project has funded by Environment and Conservation Fund.
+Riding on the success of these two, another food sharing project funded by Environment and Conservation Fund has launched from June 2015 in Kwai Chung and Tsuen Wan District.
+More than 100 people were given 1kg of food per person per day in each project.
 The projects had established good reputation among food donors, partners and the community.

-With the support from more than 38 food donors, stable supply of a wide variety of food was received.
+With the support from more than 45 food donors, stable supply of a wide variety of food was received.
 On-going collaboration with partners such as Feeding Hong Kong, Foodlink and Food Angel had been strengthened to provide consistent and stable food supply.
-Moreover, the Association worked closely with our partnered food sharing agents such as UPS, Western Union and Holy Family Canossian College in organizing joint events and volunteer activities for food recipients.
+Moreover, the Association worked closely with our partnered food sharing agents such as InterContinental Hong Kong, Circle K, Yummy House and Goodwell Property Management Limited in organizing joint events and volunteer activities for food recipients.